Kira41/coin/README.md

 This will close any open trades once per minute using the current market price.

-Open positions are stored in the new `orders` table.
-When an order is executed a record is written to the `trades` table and the user's wallet balances are updated accordingly.
+Open positions are stored in the `tradingHistory` table.
+When a trade closes the row is updated with the realized profit and the user's wallet balances are adjusted.
 The `cron_trading.php` script simply updates these rows based on live prices.

 The `order_processor.php` script offers a more complete example.
 It reads all rows from the `orders` table with status `open`, checks the current Binance